harshavardhan5002/ZephyrAuto/README.md

 # ZephyrAuto+ - Advanced Driver Assistance System Prototype
 ZephyrAuto+: Advanced automotive system enhancing road safety and vehicle technology through sensor-based interventions and driver assistance features.

-# ZephyrAuto+ - Autonomous Vehicle Control System
+# ZephyrAuto+ - Advanced Driver Assistance System

 ZephyrAuto+ is an advanced automotive system aimed at revolutionizing road safety and vehicle technology.
 It integrates a plethora of features such as Adaptive Evasive Maneuvering, Adaptive Cruise Control, Lane-Keeping Assist, Automatic Emergency Braking, Blind Spot Monitoring, and more.
 These features rely on a sophisticated array of sensors to monitor the vehicle's surroundings, predict potential hazards, and provide timely warnings or interventions to prevent accidents.